top of page

 ALPACAS

 Our alpacas love posing for photos! and often get people coming just to see them.
+We hope to be able to offer an alpaca walking experience later in 2024

 CHICKENS AND DUCKS